 - Holding an initial review meeting with appropriate staff.
-This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns. - Carrying out interviews with the children involved (if appropriate). - Informing parents and carers at an early stage and keep them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
-Any decision not to inform them should be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when they should be informed. - Carrying out a risk assessment to determine whether there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process - If not, the incident can be handled in school in accordance with the "sharing nudes" guidance and the School's Child Protection and Behaviour policies. - If it is determined that there is a risk of harm, the DSL must make a referral to children's social care and/or the police immediately.
+This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns - Carrying out interviews with the children involved (if appropriate) - Informing parents and carers at an early stage and keep them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
+Any decision not to inform them should be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when they should be informed. - Carrying out a risk assessment to determine whether there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process - If not, the incident can be handled in school in accordance with the "sharing nudes" guidance and the School's Child Protection and Behaviour policies - If it is determined that there is a risk of harm, the DSL must make a referral to children's social care and/or the police immediately

 All incidents relating to nudes and semi-nudes being shared need to be recorded, whether they have been referred externally or not.
-The School must record the reason for not reporting incidents externally and ensure it is signed off by the Head.
+The School records the reason for not reporting incidents externally and the Head signs this off.
 Records will be kept in line with statutory requirements set out in KCSIE and local safeguarding procedures.
 No copies of imagery will be taken or retained.

-It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.
+The law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.